syncfusion-content/predictive-analytics-docs/predictive-analytics/Statistics-for-Associations.md

 mean in group 1 mean in group 2             0.75            2.33
 {% endhighlight %}

-####These results show that while there is a difference between the two group’s means—2.33 vs. 0.75—the difference does not meet the conventional levels of statistical significance, as the observed p-value of .08 is greater than the standard cut-off of .05.
+####These results show that while there is a difference between the two group’s means 2.33 vs. 0.75 the difference does not meet the conventional levels of statistical significance, as the observed p-value of .08 is greater than the standard cut-off of .05.
 As a note, R uses the Welch two-sample t-test by default that is often used for samples with unequal variances.
 One consequence of this choice is that the degree of freedom is a fractional value, 17.776 in this case.
 For the more common, equal-variance t-test, just add the argument var.equal = TRUE to the function call (see ?t.test for more information).